-Why Choose the Doctors of 740 Park Plastic Surgery?
+Why Choose the Doctor of 740 Park Plastic Surgery?

 In addition to its youthful vitality and convergence of world culture, New York City is well known for its exceptional standards of health and beauty.
 Situated at 740 Park Avenue in Manhattan’s Upper East Side, 740 Park Plastic Surgery is no different in regard to the aesthetic enhancement and wellness of our patients.
-Dr. Maman and Dr. Broumand have dedicated their medical careers to helping both men and women achieve their cosmetic goals with beautiful, natural-looking results.
-Understanding that genuine self-satisfaction extends beyond physical enhancement, our doctors have also incorporated several wellness services and nutritional programs into our practice that can supplement our aesthetic treatments while helping patients attain—and maintain—an improved well-being from within.
+Dr. Broumand has dedicated his medical career to helping both men and women achieve their cosmetic goals with beautiful, natural-looking results.
+Understanding that genuine self-satisfaction extends beyond physical enhancement, our doctor has also incorporated several wellness services and nutritional programs into our practice that can supplement our aesthetic treatments while helping patients attain—and maintain—an improved well-being from within.

-Above all, Dr. Broumand and Dr. Maman are committed to providing individualized, compassionate care with the utmost regard for safety and discretion.
-They strive to develop open, personal relationships with each and every patient, and regardless of the procedure the individual elects to receive, they will do everything in their power to ensure he or she receives the safest, most effective care before, during, and long after treatment.
+Above all, Dr. Broumand is committed to providing individualized, compassionate care with the utmost regard for safety and discretion.
+He strives to develop open, personal relationships with each and every patient, and regardless of the procedure the individual elects to receive, he will do everything in his power to ensure he or she receives the safest, most effective care before, during, and long after treatment.

-Our Surgeons Are Recognized Leaders in Aesthetic Medicine
+Our Surgeon is a Recognized Leader in Aesthetic Medicine

-Renowned as two of the most highly skilled and respected plastic surgeons in New York, Dr. Broumand and Dr. Maman offer an inclusive span of surgical and non-surgical treatments for breast enhancement, body sculpting, facial rejuvenation, and skin revitalization.
-As testament to their surgical aptitude and extensive knowledge of the aesthetic field, both doctors have been featured in the media on several occasions, including TV appearances on “Good Morning America,” “The Today Show,” and “Fox 5 News,” as well as focal pieces in the The New York Times, Cosmopolitan™, Harper’s BAZAAR™ Magazine, O, The Oprah Magazine™, and other respected publications.
-Furthermore, Dr. Maman and Dr. Broumand are frequently asked to highlight their distinct approaches to numerous cosmetic procedures on The Plastic Surgery Channel (PSC), which is an esteemed multi-media outlet run exclusively by some of the world’s leading plastic surgeons.
+Renowned as one of the most highly skilled and respected plastic surgeon in New York, Dr. Broumand offers an inclusive span of surgical and non-surgical treatments for breast enhancement, body sculpting, facial rejuvenation, and skin revitalization.
+As testament to his surgical aptitude and extensive knowledge of the aesthetic field, the doctor has been featured in the media on several occasions, including TV appearances on “Good Morning America,” “The Today Show,” and “Fox 5 News,” as well as focal pieces in The New York Times, Cosmopolitan™, Harper’s BAZAAR™ Magazine, O, The Oprah Magazine™, and other respected publications.
+Furthermore, Dr. Broumand is frequently asked to highlight their distinct approaches to numerous cosmetic procedures on The Plastic Surgery Channel (PSC), which is an esteemed multi-media outlet run exclusively by some of the world’s leading plastic surgeons.

-Dr. Maman and Dr. Broumand strive to provide an all-encompassing, global approach to healthcare for patients.
+Dr. Broumand strives to provide an all-encompassing, global approach to healthcare for patients.
 It is not simply about coming to our office for a specific concern, receiving treatment, and then being done forever.
-Instead, our doctors’ approach involves three key stages: preservation, maintenance, and correction—all of which can overlap.
+Instead, our doctor’s approach involves three key stages: preservation, maintenance, and correction—all of which can overlap.

 When an individual comes in for a consultation, our team will figure out which stage they most appropriately fit into based on their specific needs and goals.
 For some patients, it could initially be the preservation stage, which may necessitate topical skin care treatments, nutrition and lifestyle modifications, or noninvasive procedures to help preserve what is youthful and attractive.
 Once we have gotten them to a good state—whether it is with their skin quality, diet, complexion, weight, etc.—we can move to other treatments, such as minimally invasive procedures, to help maintain their appearance and overall wellness.